 A. Before issuance of any credential, the Department shall conduct a Criminal History Records Check on all applicants including all conviction data from the Maine State Bureau of Identification, and the Federal Bureau of Investigation.
 Criminal history record information may also be obtained from other sources including self-disclosure.
 An applicant with a conviction shall provide court documents if requested by the Department.

 (1) Unless excepted due to a specific medical condition, fingerprinting is required for the initial Criminal History Records Check.
 The Department must receive the application for a credential prior to any fingerprinting.
 Fingerprinting may be repeated if there is interrupted service, as determined by Section 5.2.A.(1).(D) of this rule, or a lapsed credential even if there is continuous employment.
 The Department-approved company shall take the required fingerprint impressions of an applicant who works or lives in Maine.
-An applicant for a credential who does not work or live in Maine may have fingerprints taken in another State using a method accepted by the Maine State Bureau of Identification;
+An applicant for a credential who does not work or live in Maine may have fingerprints taken in another State using a method accepted by the Maine State Bureau of Identification.

 (A) The law enforcement agency or its designee that has taken the fingerprint impressions shall forward the fingerprint impressions directly to the Maine State Bureau of Identification, which shall compare the fingerprints to all fingerprints in Maine’s conviction database.
 Applicant fingerprints shall be compared to new Maine convictions as they occur.
 Applicant fingerprints shall not be available to law enforcement agencies as part of any criminal investigation.